Loading...

 • Usage policy

-Higher output speed for Claude Opus 4.6, delivering significantly faster token generation for latency-sensitive and agentic workflows.
+Higher output speed for Claude Opus 4.6 and Claude Opus 4.7, delivering significantly faster token generation for latency-sensitive and agentic workflows.

-Fast mode provides significantly faster output token generation for Claude Opus 4.6.
+Fast mode provides significantly faster output token generation for Claude Opus 4.6 and Claude Opus 4.7.
 By setting speed: "fast" in your API request, you get up to 2.5x higher output tokens per second from the same model at premium pricing.

-Fast mode is currently in research preview.
+Fast mode is in beta (research preview).
 Join the waitlist to request access.
-Availability is limited while we gather feedback.
+Availability is limited while Anthropic gathers feedback.

 Supported models